devops-surya/devops-training/FEB-2023/Ansible/Ansible.md

 <br/>

-## SCENARIO-2: Write a playbook to install tomcat & Java to configure servers:
+## SCENARIO-2: Write a playbook to install Tomcat & Java to configure servers:

 ```
 Java is a developement softwares and it is prequisite for Tomcat.